Bug #20612

 Files

-Updated by Martin Kutschker over 11 years ago
+Updated by Martin Kutschker almost 15 years ago

 Unfortunately the transliteration is currently language independent.
 The vowels with umlauts are transliterated according to German custom.
 Which is fine for the huge German user base.